My wise mother always reminds me, “Scatter your fire, and you miss the mark.”

 Carlson’s Guide to Landscape Painting

-This is an indispensable book and must-have for any serious landscape painter.
+This is an indispensable book and a must-have for any serious landscape painter.
 The whys and hows of the various aspects of landscape painting.
-Angles and consequent values, perspective, painting of tree, more.
-34 black and white reproductions of paintings by Carlson.
-58 explanatory diagrams.